kornelski/cargo-deb/README.md

 cargo deb --separate-debug-symbols --compress-debug-symbols
 ```

 Removes debug symbols from the executables, and places them in separate files in `/usr/lib/debug/.build-id/*`.
-Requires GNU `objcopy` tool.
+Requires GNU `objcopy` tool. `--compress-debug-symbols` uses zstd, and requires `objcopy` to support it.

 ### Custom build flags